 Address: 30142 Venice, Metropolitan City of Venice, Italy

 Let’s hop over to the island of Burano, located along the Venetian Lagoon.
-This small fishing village is best known for its wonderful colorful homes, beautiful canals, and vibrant atmosphere.
+This small fishing village is best known for its extraordinary, colorful homes, beautiful canals, and dynamic atmosphere.
 Burano has a unique history that stems from its centuries-old tradition of lace-making.

-In fact, you’ll find countless shops selling the finest handmade lace on this island – so be sure to bring your credit card!
+You’ll find countless shops on this island selling the finest handmade lace, so don’t forget to bring your credit card!
 Aside from shopping, Burano is also a great place to explore.
-The island’s colorful buildings are truly one-of-a-kind, with brightly-painted facades that each tell a different story through their quirky designs.
+The island’s colorful buildings are unique, with brightly painted facades that tell a different story through quirky designs.

-You can easily spend hours just strolling along the island’s charming streets and enjoying the lively atmosphere of this fishing village.
-It’s highly Instagrammable, although I’d say the best way to experience this vibrant island village is on a boat tour of Burano.
+You can easily spend hours just meandering along the island’s captivating avenues and enjoying the lively atmosphere of this fishing village.
+It’s highly Instagrammable, although I’d say the best way to experience this dynamic island village is on a boat tour of Burano.

-You’ll get to sail along the Grand Canal and take in the stunning views of Venice from afar, before docking at this beautiful fishing village.
-There are also plenty of water taxis and private boats available for visitors who want a more exclusive experience, so there is truly something for everyone on this island.
+You’ll get to sail along the Grand Canal and take in the amazing panoramas of Venice from afar before docking at this beautiful fishing village.
+Plenty of water taxis and private boats are also available for visitors who want a more exclusive experience, so it accommodates various preferences on this island.

 11. Basilica di Santa Maria della Salute